Tax reliefs for investment in UK businesses

 Enterprise Investment Scheme

-The Enterprise Investment Scheme (EIS) offers 30% income tax relief on up to an annual £1 million investment in qualifying companies (£2 million where any amount over the basic £1 million limit is invested in qualifying ‘knowledge-intensive’ companies).
+The Enterprise Investment Scheme (EIS) gives 30% income tax relief on investments up to £1 million annually in qualifying companies.
+If you invest at least £1 million in qualifying ‘knowledge-intensive’ companies, the limit increases to £2 million.
 Where income tax relief has been claimed, shares will be free of capital gains tax (CGT).
-It is also possible to roll over gains on other assets into an EIS investment, with the deferred gain only crystallising on the ultimate disposal of the shares.
+You can also defer capital gains on other assets by investing them in an EIS investment, with the deferred gain becoming due when you sell the EIS shares.

-Conditions apply to both the investor and the investee company.
-The conditions for income tax and CGT relief are not identical.
+Both the investor and the company receiving the investment must meet certain qualifying conditions for income tax and CGT reliefs to be available.
 The conditions include:

 • The company must carry out (or be preparing to carry out) a qualifying trade.
-Certain trades, including property development, leasing, banking, and operating nursing homes or hotels, are specifically excluded.
+Certain trades, including property development, leasing, banking, and running nursing homes or hotels, don’t qualify,

-• The company must meet certain size requirements.
-Gross assets must be no greater than £15 million before the issue of EIS shares (and no greater than £16 million afterwards), and the company must have fewer than 250 full time equivalent employees.
-This latter limit is increased to 500 where the company is classed as a ‘knowledge intensive company’.
+• The company’s gross assets must be no more than £15 million before issuing EIS shares (and no more than £16 million immediately afterwards), and it must have fewer than 250 full time equivalent employees when the shares are issued.
+The employees limit is increased to 500 for knowledge-intensive companies,

-• There are limits – both annual and absolute – on the level of venture capital funding that a company can obtain.
+• There are both annual and absolute limits on the amount of venture capital funding that a company can receive,

-• The monies raised through EIS must be used to grow or develop the business.
+• Funds raised through EIS must be used to grow or develop the business.

 Seed Enterprise Investment Scheme

-The Seed Enterprise Investment Scheme (SEIS) is similar in structure to EIS, but focused on smaller companies – the company limits here are gross assets of up to £200,000 and fewer than 25 employees.
-Reflecting the higher-risk nature of investments in these businesses, income tax relief is given at 50% on up to £100,000 of investment annually.
+The Seed Enterprise Investment Scheme (SEIS) is like EIS, but it’s designed for smaller companies.
+To qualify a company must have gross assets of up to £200,000 and fewer than 25 employees.
+Reflecting the higher-risk nature of investing in these businesses, you can get 50% income tax relief on up to £200,000 of investment annually (£100,000 for shares issued before 6 April 2023).

-In addition, the SEIS shares are exempt from capital gains tax on sale if certain conditions are met, and up to 50% of the amount invested (capped at £50,000) can be set against other capital gains arising in the year of investment (effectively reducing the gain subject to tax).
+Also, SEIS shares are exempt from CGT when sold if certain conditions are met, and up to 50% of the amount invested (up to a £50,000 cap) can be set against other capital gains arising in the year of investment (effectively reducing the gain subject to tax).

 Many of the conditions for SEIS relief are similar to those which apply for EIS.
 There are differences, however, including: